CALCRIM No. 375. Evidence of Uncharged Offense to Prove Identity, Intent, Common Plan, etc.

 a different burden of proof than proof beyond a reasonable doubt.
 A fact

-is proved by a preponderance of the evidence if you conclude that it is
+is proved by a preponderance of the evidence if you conclude that the

-more likely than not that the fact is true.
+fact is more likely than not to be true.

 If the People have not met this burden, you must disregard this evidence